2019 Municipal Primary Petition Packet - Please Read Carefully

 What is a Statement of Financial Interests?

-This two-part, carbonized statement, is also known as the ethics form and is the required method for the candidate to provide information about sources of income.
-The yellow copy must accompany the nomination form when it is filed in the Election Board Office.
-The original (white copy) must be filed with the municipality or school district office, depending on the type of office sought.
+This form is also known as the ethics form and is the required method for the candidate to provide information about sources of income.
+A copy must accompany the nomination petition when it is filed in the Election Board Office.
+A copy must be filed with the municipality or school district office, depending on the type of office sought.

 How many signatures must a candidate get on a nomination petition?